zengbing15/implement-dapp-doc/docs/conlusion.md

     * [Mercury](https://github.com/nervosnetwork/mercury): A tool that handles applications development on CKB.
 * Blogs
     * [Jan Xie's medium blog](https://medium.com/@janhxie): Introduce the Nervos Network architecture design.
-    * [Xuejie's space](https://xuejie.space/): Introduce Nervos CKB Programing model.
+    * [Xuejie's space](https://xuejie.space/): Introduce Nervos CKB Programming model.

 ## Contact & Support

 If you find issues with the document site or have suggestions on how to improve the documentation, please [file an issue](https://github.com/zengbing15/implement-dapp-docs) for me, or send a email at [zengb@cryptape.com](mailto:zengb@cryptape.com).

-If you run into issues with Nervos CKB, you can create a post on  [Nervos Talk](https://talk.nervos.org/)  or join [Discord](https://discord.com/invite/AqGTUE9).
+If you run into issues with DApps development on Nervos CKB, you can create a post on  [Nervos Talk](https://talk.nervos.org/)  or join [Discord](https://discord.com/invite/AqGTUE9).
 Welcome to contact with us!